 AI, however, can do all that and more, leading to more customized and personalized interactions between organizations and each individual customer.

-- Monitoring.
-AI's capacity to take in and process data in real time means organizations can implement near-instantaneous monitoring capabilities that have the capacity to alert them to issues, recommend action and, in some cases, to even initiate a response, Ammanath said.
+AI's capacity to take in and process massive amounts of data in real time means organizations can implement near-instantaneous monitoring capabilities that have the capacity to alert them to issues, recommend action and, in some cases, to even initiate a response, Ammanath said.

 For example, AI can take information gathered by devices on factory equipment to identify problems in those machines as well as predict what maintenance will be needed when, thereby preventing costly and disruptive breakdowns as well as the cost of maintenance work performed because it's scheduled rather than because it's clearly needed.